Section Navigation

 The school will follow internal procedures for contacting emergency services.

 Parents/carers will be notified if their child sustains a minor head injury which gives no immediate cause for concern so they can monitor their child for any developing signs of delayed concussion.
-A letter will be provided for the pupil to take home to give further details of symptoms and recommended action to be taken.
+An email will be sent from Medical Tracker to the registered email address of the priority contact to give further details of symptoms that need to be observed for and recommended action to be taken.

 Medication